COMING THIS FALL: OCTOBER 16 - NOVEMBER 23

 Rethinking Education

 In Platforms.
-Progress and Power, Dr. Rianka Singh, a media theorist and assistant professor of communication and media studies at York University, will explore how to evaluate progress in the digital age, understanding the biases that run through digital platforms.
+Progress and Power, Dr. Rianka Singh, a media theorist and assistant professor of communication and media studies at York University, explored how to evaluate progress in the digital age, understanding the biases that run through digital platforms.
 These biases can result in unequal access to resources, discriminatory practices, and misinterpretation of information, impacting the education sector and beyond.

 Data, Privacy and Surveillance